marekpetrik/craam2/README.md

     $ cmake -DCMAKE_BUILD_TYPE=Debug .
     $ cmake --build .
 ```
-The release version that ommits many of the time-consuming debugging checks can be compiled as:
+The release version that omits many of the time-consuming debugging checks can be compiled as:

 ``` bash
     $ cmake -DCMAKE_BUILD_TYPE=Release .